TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/JavaScript/Modules/Index.rst

 Various JavaScript Modules
 ==========================

-The following APIs are usually used in the TYPO3 backend by the core itself but may also be used by extensions.
+The following APIs are usually used in the TYPO3 backend by the Core itself but may also be used by extensions.